KPCE/jungle-rails/README.md

 3. Create `config/secrets.yml` by copying `config/secrets.example.yml`
 4. Run `bin/rake db:reset` to create, load and seed db
 5. Create .env file based on .env.example
+6. Do the same as step 5 with database.example.yml and secrets.example.yml
-6. Sign up for a Stripe account
+7. Sign up for a Stripe account
-7. Put Stripe (test) keys into appropriate .env vars
+8. Put Stripe (test) keys into appropriate .env vars
-8. Run `bin/rails s -b 0.0.0.0` to start the server
+9. Run `bin/rails s -b 0.0.0.0` to start the server

 ## Stripe Testing